Drive-in movies are fun for all ages and a great way to enjoy the outdoors.

 In a perfect world, you wouldn’t have to worry about the bugs but its better to be safe than sorry.
 Reduce your chances of getting bug bites with insect repellant spray or bug spray wipes.

 Glow sticks and glow necklaces are fun for adults and kids alike.
 Another perk of kids wearing glow necklaces is that parents and other vehicles can see their kids quickly as it gets darker.

 What to Pack for the Drive-in Movies Checklist

-Use the image above a checklist guide before you leave for the drive-in theater.
+Use the image above as a checklist guide before you leave for the drive-in theater.

 Are You Ready for Your Next Drive-in Movie Adventure?

-Find a drive-in movie theater near you for you next adventure.
+Find a drive-in movie theater near you for your next adventure.